textileio/papers/draft.md

 #### Push

-Pushing Events is performed in multiple phases because, invariably, some Thread participants will be offline or unresponsive:
+Pushing Records is performed in multiple phases because, invariably, some Thread participants will be offline or unresponsive:

 1. New Records are pushed[^10] directly to the Thread's other Log